-Racial/Ethnic Distribution Community College System Credit Programs - Overall in fiscal year 2010, minority students accounted for over one-third (37.0 percent) of the individuals enrolled in credit coursework at Illinois community colleges whose ethnicity was known.
+Racial/Ethnic Distribution Community College System Credit Programs - Overall in fiscal year 2010, minority students accounted for over onethird (37.0 percent) of the individuals enrolled in credit coursework at Illinois community colleges

+Latino students accounted for the largest number of minority enrollments in the Illinois Community College System this year and have every year since FY 2000. whose ethnicity was known.
 FY 2010 data show that minority representation was similar to the prior year (FY 2009 = 36.2 percent).
 FY 2010 results are above the five-year average (35.8 percent).
 Students identifying themselves as Latino - 114,437 in FY 2010 - accounted for the largest number of minority enrollments this year and have every year since FY 2000.
 African-American students - currently 110,432 - constitute the second largest minority group in the latest data.
 The FY 2010 proportionate representation by Latino students was slightly lower than the prior year (16.1 percent in FY 2010 versus 16.3 percent in FY 2009).
 African-American student representation was higher than the previous year (15.6 percent in FY 2010 versus 14.4 percent in FY 2009).
 Longer term - over the past five years - the Illinois Community College System's enrollments have increased across most racial/ethnic groups.
 Non-Resident Alien (-16.7 percent) was the only group with a decrease compared to FY 2006.